Revealing Hidden Vulnerabilities in Autoencoders through Gradient Signal Restoration: Experiments

-\textbf{Distance Functions.} As discussed in Section~\ref{sec:related_work}, the choice of loss function depends on model architecture and training objective; no single distance is universally effective.
-We evaluate common three distance functions for adversarial loss: $L_2$~\cite{gondim2018adversarial}, Wasserstein (Wass), and cosine similarity (Cos)~\cite{radford2021learning,zhuang2023pilot,zeng2024advi2i}.
+\textbf{Distance Functions.} As discussed in Section~\ref{sec:related_work}, no single distance is universally effective, so we evaluate three common distance functions for adversarial loss: $L_2$~\cite{gondim2018adversarial}, Wasserstein (wass), and cosine similarity (cos)~\cite{radford2021learning,zhuang2023pilot,zeng2024advi2i}.
+Attack configurations are defined by combining the attack objective (OA, LA, LGR, \ours{}) and distance function (L2, wass, cos).
+For $\beta$-VAE, TC-VAE, and MAE, we evaluate all attack configurations.
+For NVAE and DiffAE, where decoding is computationally expensive, we limit evaluation to LA and \ours{}, both operating solely on the encoder.